 We promise to do everything in our power to continue offering the best protection for all animals – the stray cats and dogs, livestock such as donkeys, cattle, sheep and goats as well as wildlife like pangolins and sloths, elephants and bears.
 Please support our work https://welttierschutz.org/secure/spenden/emergency-fund/

 Stray cows are a part of the everyday life in numerous Indian cities.
 In the South Indian mountain city Ooty (Indian: Udagamandalam) however, the streets are characterised by other animals.
-An estimated 350 stray horses and ponies roam the area in search for food.
-The animals often suffer in search for food or due to diseases.
-The Welttierschutzgesellschaft, along with its partner organisation Worldwide Veterinary Service (WVS), is providing free veterinary treatment for the animals, and training and discussion groups to raise awareness among farmers about animal welfare.
-Additionally, we are committed to establishing a central pasture that has been denied the animals so far.
+An estimated 350 neglected stray horses and ponies roam the area in search for food.
+The Welttierschutzgesellschaft, along with its partner organisation Worldwide Veterinary Service (WVS), provides free veterinary treatment for the animals, offers training for local vets and raises awareness about animal welfare among animal keepers.

 Untreated injuries, inappropriate harnesses and food cause unnecessary suffering for the big horses and ponies in Ooty.
 Life on the street poses additional dangers - sometimes with deadly consequences.
 Together with our local partner we help the injured animals.

-Without a way to protect themselves from the burning heat of the sun and being exposed to increasingly heavy rainfall and flooding during the monsoon season, the big horses and ponies are wandering the streets.
-The constant risk of traffic accidents is not the only threat; the endless search for food also poses deadly dangers for the animals.
-The frequent intake of food is natural for horses and they spend up to 18 hours a day eating.
-The subsequent chewing of the food is an important occupation of the animals, which contributes to the well-being.
-However, the lack of green space leads the animals to search for food in overflowing rubbish bins.
-By eating food scraps found in the rubbish bins, they also consume plastic parts which, over time; form an indigestible plastic lump in the stomach.
-The agonizing, deadly results: intestinal obstruction and intestinal perforation.
+The constant search for food also poses a danger to the animals: The frequent intake of food is natural for horses; they spend up to 18 hours a day eating.
+The subsequent chewing of the food is an important occupation for the animals, which helps reduce stress and contributes to the well-being of the animals.
+However, the lack of green spaces leads the animals to search for food in overflowing rubbish bins.
+Apart from food waste, they also consume plastic parts that, over time, form an indigestible plastic lump in the stomach.
+The agonizing, deadly results: Intestinal obstruction and intestinal perforation.